Search for remains in California's deadliest wildfire officially ends

 The remains of many victims were found in the ashen rubble of homes, others inside or near the burned-out wreckage of vehicles.

 The cause of the blaze, which was fully contained earlier this week, remained under investigation.
-But PG&E Corp (PCG.N) reported equipment problems near the origin of the fire around the time it began on Nov.
+But PG&E Corp reported equipment problems near the origin of the fire around the time it began on Nov.
 8.

 The official roster of people unaccounted for has fluctuated widely from day to day, but as of Wednesday night the list was winnowed to 196 names, down from a peak of 1,200-plus over a week ago.